insanem3rlin/Lego/README.md

    jupyter notebook
    ```
 2. Open `Lego.ipynb`.
-3. Execute cells in order.
+3. Execute the cells in order.

 ---